Wonnerup House: Background

-A year after George's death, Mary married Robert Heppingstone.
+A year after Layman Sr's death, Mary married Robert Heppingstone.
 They had two children, Arthur and Robert.
 Heppingstone owned a whaling operation that operated from Castle Rock, in addition to running the Wonnerup farm.
 On 6 September 1858, the whaling boat Champion with Heppingstone at the tiller was ferrying goods in rough seas from the Castle Bay whaling station to a boat offshore.
 While turning, it was hit by a wave that threw Heppingstone across the boat, and before he could recover, a second wave hit, upending the boat.
 Three crewmen were rescued, but Heppingstone drowned in the accident.

 Earlier that same year, in February 1858, the Layman cottage burned to the ground; only the dairy and kitchen in the separate building escaped the flames.

-At this stage, 20-year-old George Layman Jr. took over the management of the farm and the whaling operation.
-In July 1859 George married Amelia Harriet Curtis and started building a new house, the current Wonnerup House, for his family using local limestone and timbers.
+At this stage, 20-year-old Layman Jr took over the management of the farm and the whaling operation.
+In July 1859 Layman Jr married Amelia Harriet Curtis and started building a new house, the current Wonnerup House, for his family using local limestone and timbers.
 The wooden roof shingles were later covered with corrugated iron.

 House

 The house was built in stages, with four rooms and a hall at the outset and a kitchen and scullery added around 1862.
 In 1925 a bathroom and toilet were introduced.
 Expansion of the kitchen and dairy which survived the fire was completed in 1872.
 In the 1880s and 1890s, Wonnerup House was one of the district's most lucrative dairy farms.

 The main gates were cast-iron-mounted onto limestone columns.
-These gates were erected to the memory of George Layman Sr. A tablet set into the columns reads: "George Layman came to Western Australia in 1829 aged 18 years, Augusta 1830, Wonnerup 1834, speared by natives 1841".
+These gates were erected to the memory of Layman Sr. A tablet set into the columns reads: "George Layman came to Western Australia in 1829 aged 18 years, Augusta 1830, Wonnerup 1834, speared by natives 1841".